The ds_map data structure is an exceptionally useful one as it

 The following functions exist that deal with DS maps.

-There are two further functions available for saving and loading a ds_map.
+There are four further functions available for saving and loading a ds_map.
 These functions will encrypt the map and store it in a secure location on the target platform, so you can use this to save In App Purchase details, passwords, sensitive game information, etc...

 Apart from these specific functions you can all use an expression (called an accessor) to add or modify the contents of your ds_map.
 This accessor looks similar to a 1D array with the following syntax: